WushuWorks/OwlZero_MCTS_Machine_Learner/README.md

 ## Experiment

-If we fix `m` and `k` to always select the maximum values and we run experiments on an AMD Ryzen 7 3700X CPU with 8 cores and 16 threads we can analyze how the number of rollouts affects performance.
+If we fix `m` to always find all children, do not implement parallel searches (i.e. `k`) and we run experiments on an AMD Ryzen 7 3700X CPU with 8 cores and 16 threads we can analyze how the number of rollouts affects performance.

 Our experiment tests the performance of MCTS under the following conditions.